luskaden/seeker/README.md

 ### Locations

-The dump is originally located in: [http://dumps.wikimedia.org/enwiki/latest/enwiki‐latest‐abstract23.xml] (http://dumps.wikimedia.org/enwiki/latest/enwiki‐latest‐abstract23.xml)
+The XML dump is originally located in: [http://dumps.wikimedia.org/enwiki/latest/enwiki‐latest‐abstract23.xml] (http://dumps.wikimedia.org/enwiki/latest/enwiki‐latest‐abstract23.xml) and stored locally in `../seeker/resources/` subfolder.

-The JSON results are located in the subfolder `../seeker/json/`.
+The JSON results are located in `../seeker/json/`, namely `../seeker/json/collection.json` for the whole reordered dump, and `../seeker/json/results.json` for the correct matches.
+The second one is overwritten by the newer matches.

-Whole reordered dump: `../seeker/json/collection.json`.

-Correct match: `../seeker/json/results.json`.

 ### Notes

 *Seeker* is written in Emacs, with the `inf-clojure` package on, just to avoid unnecessary error messages from the middleware (cider).

-It was builded up with the use of very human readable framework *expectations* [http://jayfields.com/expectations/](http://jayfields.com/expectations/), with the acceleration of *Leiningen repl*, using `(require 'seeker.core :reload-all)`, and the use of `printf` *breakpoints*.
+It is built from scratch using the very human readable framework *expectations* [http://jayfields.com/expectations/](http://jayfields.com/expectations/), with the acceleration of *Leiningen repl*, using `(require 'seeker.core :reload-all)`, and the use of `printf` *breakpoints*.